pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain5.md

 No, no.
 The first will be the last one.
 So it's five.
-Yeah, by lectures and things that we cover up my contact program.
+Yeah, five lectures and things that we cover are **smart contract programming**.
 I think there's something we talked about right away.
 January.
 You want to do something.
 It still has to learn something.
 I would tell you, please.
-So we started on smart contract programming.
+So we started on **smart contract programming**.
-Then we talked about, once we did this, we can talk about NFTs, how to create NFTs, talk about things.
+Then we talked about, once we did this, we can talk about **NFTs**, how to create NFTs, tokenize things, etc.
-Then we have a lecture on the IPFS, the Interest and Empowery System, free.
+Then we have a lecture on the **IPFS**, the Interplanetary File System, three.
-Then we have a lecture on the Decentralized Finance, 4 and 5.
+Then we have a lecture on the **DeFi**, Decentralized Finance, 4.
-This will be the last one, so we check whether we have something on the test again, or question and answer, all that.
+And 5, this will be the last one, so we check whether we have something on the test again, or question and answer, all that.

 Okay, good.

-So regarding the exercise for the next time, I suggest I will put up something about the lighting network.
+So regarding the **exercise for the next time**, I suggest I will put up something about the **lighting network**.
-So they can understand what is and about the color.
+So that you understand what this is about.
-It's also quite relevant and interesting.
+Because I think it's also quite relevant and interesting.

 And then I wish you a nice holiday time, Christmas or whatever you celebrate, and then we see each other next year.